 5 Self-Care Tips for Narrow Therapeutic Index (TI) Medication: Warfarin, Immunosuppressants and More

 Therapeutic Index (TI) refers to a therapeutic ratio where the efficiency of medication is optimised.
-The Department of Pharmacy at Singapore General Hospital gives 5 self-care tips for those on Narrow Therapeutic Index (TI) medication.
+Dr Wang Aiwen, Senior Pharmacist, from the Department of Pharmacy at Singapore General Hospital shares 5 tips when taking TI medicine.

 Therapeutic index (TI) is also commonly referred as a therapeutic window, safety window or therapeutic ratio.
 This is the dose range where the efficacy of medication is optimised while side-effects are minimised.
 The figure below visually demonstrates the concept.

 Therapeutic index can vary from medication to medication.
 Some common narrow therapeutic index (TI) medications are seen in Table 1.
 These medications usually require close monitoring by healthcare professionals.
 Blood tests may be needed to check that the dosage is suitable, as the clinical response can vary widely from patient to patient.